Those Horrible Nights

 By then they had reached the garden in front of the chapel.
 Anita could feel the anxious shudders deep within her chest.
 She looked around.
 An other-worldly atmosphere seemed to surround the grotto.
 The shadowy statue of the saint looked mysterious.
 And the darkness was filling up with vague figures!
 Or was it her imagination?
 Anita was frightened out of her wits.
 Even the brief moment inside the chapel did not soothe her frayed nerves.

 The evening prayer was over.
 The boarders accompanied by a nun climbed the stairs to retire for the night.
 The dormitory consisted of a cluster of rooms in the middle of the terrace.
-The night was pitch dark though the murky outlines of the banians and peepuls on the banks of the Hooghly were visible over the surrounding low wall.
+The night was pitch dark though the murky outlines of the banians and peepuls on the banks of the Hughli were visible over the surrounding low wall.

-The nun stood by while the girls kneeled down against their beds and chanted the last prayer of the day.
+The nun stood by while the girls knelt down against their beds and chanted the last prayer of the day.
 Then they peeled off the bedcover, folded it and placed it neatly in the cupboard and got into bed.
 Her heart beating frantically, her mind drowned in trepidation, Anita checked if everything was perfect.

 As soon as lights were out, she reached out for the bedcover and covered herself from head to toe.
 No matter, it was a very warm night.
 And she waited with a beating heart!
 It was agony.
 She tossed and turned and she tossed and turned!
 But sleep was elusive.
 She sweated profusely in fear and anxiety.
 She felt worn out.
 The room seemed as dark as hell.